enso-org/enso/doc/language-server/specification/enso-protocol.md

 ```

 ### Project Management Operations
-The primary responsibility of the project pickers is to allow users to manage
+The primary responsibility of the project managers is to allow users to manage
 their projects.

 #### `project/open`
-This message requests that the project picker open a specified project.
+This message requests that the project manager open a specified project.
 This
 operation also includes spawning an instance of the language server open on the
 specified project.